 A crucial detail to research is the account of Jesus from sources hostile to Christianity.
-In the church’s early history, we find three sources of information about Jesus and the Jewish cult of Christians.
+In the church’s past history, we find three sources of information about Jesus and the Jewish cult of Christians.
 These accounts offer confirmation of the Gospel’s historicity and accuracy.
-Christian history confirmed by hostile sources are useful in apologetics as they offer testimony to Jesus’ ministry from those who have no incentive to promote Christianity.
+Christian history confirmed by hostile sources is useful in apologetics as they offer testimony to Jesus’ ministry from those who have no incentive to promote Christianity.

-About this time, there lived Jesus, a wise man [if indeed one ought to call him a man].
+About this time, there lived Jesus, a wise man (if indeed one ought to call him a man).
 For he wreaked surprising feats and was a teacher of such people who accept the truth gladly.
 He won over many Jews and many Greeks—[He was the Christ].
 When Pilate, upon hearing him accused by men of the highest standing amongst us, had condemned him to be crucified, those who had in the first place come to love him did not give up their affection for him.

 [On the third day, he appeared to them restored to life, for the prophets of God had prophesied these and countless other marvelous things about him.]
 And the tribe of Christians, so-called after him, has still to this day not disappeared.14 The passage also states that Jesus was called Christ.
-The result of this quote is the following interpretation of information related to Jesus:
+The result is the following interpretation of information related to Jesus:

 1. Jesus was a rabbi (“wise man”) who worked miracles;